gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 Everything we have comes from his student
 Arrian of Nicomedia,
 who transcribed his lectures
-in eight books called the *Discourses* — of which four survive — and condensed his essential teachings into a short handbook called the *Enchiridion*
+in eight books called the *Discourses*, of which four survive, and condensed his essential teachings into a short handbook called the *Enchiridion*
-(Greek: *encheiridion* — "what fits in the hand").
+(Greek: *encheiridion*, "what fits in the hand").

-Epictetus was eventually freed — we don't know when or how — and established a school in Nicopolis, in northwestern Greece.
+Epictetus was eventually freed
+(we don't know when or how)
+and established a school in Nicopolis, in northwestern Greece.

 Students came from across the empire.
-The young Marcus Aurelius did not study with him directly — Epictetus died around 135 CE, before Marcus came to power — but Marcus read him obsessively.
+The young Marcus Aurelius did not study with him directly.
+Epictetus died around 135 CE,
+before Marcus came to power,
+but Marcus read him obsessively.
 The *Meditations* are saturated with Epictetan ideas.